chiragjp/xwas_with_nhanes_tutorial/README.md

 ## Implement code to execute an X-wide association study (XWAS)!
 - Starter code to execute an X-wide association study (XWAS) analysis
 - X-wide association study (XWAS) is a data-driven method to find what variables in the set 'X' are associated with a phenotype (call it Y, e.g., telomere length)
-- Identify exposure variables associated with telomere length in NHANES 1999-2002 participants
+- Identify exposure variables associated with telomere length in NHANES 1999-2002 participants (as published in Patel CJ, IJE 2016)
 - Originally presented at ISEE/ISES 2018, Ottawa, Canada on August 26 2018

 ### Contact information: